-7. Select the enterprise domain that you wish to configure.
-Click Configure.

-8. Make sure that the Databases tab is selected.
-Click Add to add new databases to the enterprise domain.

-The Select Databases page appears.
+- 7. Select the enterprise domain that you wish to configure.
+Click Configure. - The Configure Domain page appears. - 8.
+Make sure that the Databases tab is selected.
+Click Add to add new databases to the enterprise domain. - The Select Databases page appears.
 A list of databases, that are registered with the identity management realm, is displayed.
-You can add a database only if it is not part of any other enterprise domain.

-- 9. Select the databases to add.
+You can add a database only if it is not part of any other enterprise domain. - 9.
+Select the databases to add.
 Click Select. - 10.
 Click OK in the Configure Domain page.